tumorouw/Machine-Learning/README.md

 Currently doing machine learning project as a beginner.
-How to read this?
-LG : Linear Regression
-etc, etc.
+Do mind because i'm still learning this, so would probably had more projects in the future.